SolastaMods/SolastaUnfinishedBusiness/Documentation/FightingStyles.md

 # 13. - Lunger [UB]

-Your melee weapon reach increases by 5 ft as long as wielding a weapon without the heavy tag and your other hand is free.
+Your melee weapon reach increases by 5ft as long as wielding a weapon without the heavy tag and your other hand is free.

 # 14. - Protection [SOL]